RobTillaart/KT0803/README.md

 ## Preference channels

-The device and library has no means to store preferences (channel) persistently.
+The device and library do not implement the persistant store of user selectable preferences (frequencies or channels).
 This can be implemented by the user in EEPROM or another persistent medium.

-It could be implemented as a separate class that holds an array of channels and descriptions
+Think of a class that holds an array of channels and optional descriptions.
+A minimal hardcoded preset sketch is in the examples.

 ## Derived classes